ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

 <img src="Review-Phyto-Data_files/figure-gfm/unnamed-chunk-27-1.png" style="display: block; margin: auto;" />

-So, looking at that, we see the two outliers, which were flagged in the analytic results.
+So, looking at that, we see two outliers, both of which were flagged in the analytic results.
 We delete them.

 ``` r
 POC_data <- POC_data %>%